Search Programs

 Vet Tech Certification in Idaho

 The Idaho Board of Veterinary Medicine is the main credentialing body for veterinary technicians in Idaho.
-To practice as a vet tech in the state, a person must have credentialing as a certified vet tech (CVT).
-In order to qualify, aspiring vet techs in Idaho must have the following:
+In order to practice as a vet tech in the state, a person must have credentialing as a certified vet tech (CVT).
+To qualify, aspiring vet techs in Idaho must have the following:

 These CVT credentials are valid for two years and must be renewed following the completion of 14 hours of continuing education (CE).
 Four of these hours can be in practice management, and a maximum of ten hours can be earned in RACE-approved online courses through entities such as: